alex17-sys/stdlib-sniper/docs/data_structures/dictionaries/list_to_dict.md

+---
+title: List to Dictionary (Guide)
+description: Zero-dependency Python snippets for converting lists to dictionaries using the standard library.
+keywords: aggregate, comprehension, data-structures, default, dict, duplicates, edge-case, enumerate, error, flatten, fromkeys, list, merge, performance, sum, to-dict, tuple, zip
+---

 # List to Dictionary (Guide)

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for converting lists to dictionaries using the standard library.

 12 snippets available in this sub-category.